lasanthafdo/lasanthafdo.github.io/_posts/2012-09-23-openswan-intro.md

 ### Initial Setup

 Before the initial setup, you might have to start Openswan by '**service ipsec start**' and run '**ipsec verify**'.
-Oh, and please drop into a root shell if you don't want to type 'sudo' or 'su -c' or whatever in front of every command.
+Oh, and please drop into a root shell if you don't want to type '**sudo**' or '**su -c**' or whatever in front of every command.
 The output of ipsec verify might be similar to this.

 ```
 Checking your system to see if IPsec got installed and started correctly: